dynamsoft-docs/barcode-reader-docs-server/programming/python/upgrade-instruction.md

 ### Update Single Image Decoding APIs

-The APIs for decoding single image have been adjusted as follows:
+The APIs for decoding single image has been adjusted as follows:

 | Old APIs | New APIs |
 | :----------- | :------- |